 Placements require a preliminary interview.
 The Field Director will inform the student of the agency placement contact information.
 The student takes the initiative to schedule the interview.
 If the contact person cannot be reached, the student finds out when that person will be available and calls back at that time.
-The student should also leave his/her name, a return number, and the best time to be reached by the contact person.
-When leaving phone messages, students should also mention that they are WKU social work students and are calling to set up an interview for field placement.
+The student should also leave their name, a return number, and the best time to be reached by the contact person.
+When leaving phone messages, students should also mention they are WKU Social Work students and are calling to set up an interview for field placement.
+The student may also be directed to email the agency contact to set up an interview.

 Once the agency contact person is reached, a date and time for the interview are set.
 Placement interviews should be handled like job interviews, which require appropriate professional attire, behavior, and background knowledge about the agency.

-Before the interview, the student will find it helpful to review the agency's website and check the agency files in the Field Education Office to obtain more information about the agency.
+Before the interview, the student will find it helpful to review the agency's website and check the agency files in the Field Office to obtain more information about the agency.